RufusJWB/dangerous-ocsp-delegated-responder-cert-poc/README.md

 # Proof-of-concept new solution to the curious case of the Dangerous Delegated OCSP Responder Certificate

-This repository contains material related to the blog post published on the [Kudelski Research blog](https://research.kudelskisecurity.com/?p=15180) about the curious case of the dangerous delegated OCSP responder certificate.
+This repository contains material related to the blog post published on the [Kudelski Research blog](https://research.kudelskisecurity.com/?p=15180) about the `curious case of the dangerous delegated OCSP responder certificate`.

 # Introduction

-The main script generates a 4-level certificate hierarchy that reproduces the initial situation of the dangerous delegated OCSP responder certificate problem (see diagram below).
-Then it fixes the certificate hierarchy using the new solution described in the blog post and in the attached .pdf document (see `doc` directory).
+The main script generates a 4-level certificate hierarchy that reproduces the initial situation of the dangerous delegated OCSP responder certificate problem (see diagram below).Then it fixes the certificate hierarchy using the new solution described in the blog post and in the attached .pdf document (see `doc` directory).

 The main script is written in Python and is available at `verifier-poc/main.py`.